-4.10.
+4.15.
 Pensions

-The accounting policies of IAS 19 can be summarised as follows:
+The accounting policies of IAS 19 Employee Benefits can be summarised as follows:

-- The attributable assets of each scheme are measured at fair value - The attributable liabilities of each scheme are measured on an actuarial basis using the projected unit method - Scheme liabilities are discounted at a rate that reflects the time value of money and the characteristics of the liability - The surplus/deficit in each scheme is the excess/shortfall of the value of assets on the scheme over/below the present value of the scheme liabilities - The current service costs are based on the most recent actuarial valuation at the beginning of the period, with the financial assumptions updated to reflect conditions at that date

-- The interest cost is based on the discount rate and the present value of the scheme liabilities at the beginning of the period - The expected return on assets is based on long term expectations at the beginning of the period and is expected to be reasonably stable - Actuarial gains and losses may arise from any new revaluation and from updating the latest actuarial valuation to reflect conditions at the balance sheet date - IAS service costs are disclosed on a straight line basis over the period in which the increases in benefits vests - Losses arising on settlement or curtailment not allowed for in the actuarial assumptions are measured on the date the employer becomes demonstrably committed to the transactions and disclosed in notes to the account covering that date.
+- The attributable assets of each scheme are measured at fair value - The attributable liabilities of each scheme are measured on an actuarial basis using the projected unit method - Scheme liabilities are discounted at a rate that reflects the time value of money and the characteristics of the liability - The surplus/deficit in each scheme is the excess/shortfall of the value of assets on the scheme over/below the present value of the scheme liabilities - The current service costs are based on the most recent actuarial valuation at the beginning of the period, with the financial assumptions updated to reflect conditions at that date - The interest cost is based on the discount rate and the present value of the scheme liabilities at the beginning of the period - Actuarial gains and losses may arise from any new revaluation and from updating the latest actuarial valuation to reflect conditions at the Balance Sheet date - IAS service costs are disclosed on a straight line basis over the period in which the increases in benefits vests - Losses arising on settlement or curtailment not allowed for in the actuarial assumptions are measured on the date the employer becomes demonstrably committed to the transactions and disclosed in notes to the account covering that date.
 Gains arising from settlements/curtailments not allowed for in the actuarial assumptions are measured at the date all parties whose consent is required are irrevocable committed to the transaction - The LGPS is accounted for as a defined benefit scheme.

-4.11.
+4.16.
 Grants